radykal-com/aws-cloudformation-test/README.md

 The script will show you the required parameters if you provide at least the application and environment such as:

-_py create-stack.py_ --Application hello-world --Environment development
+_python create-stack.py_ --Application hello-world --Environment development

 ## Useful information